 What we don’t: Cheap construction has a plasticky feel.

-Priced at $75 and often available for a discount at Amazon, the Columbia Watertight II is a leading budget rain jacket.
+Priced at $75 and often available at a discount, the Columbia Watertight II is a leading budget rain jacket.
 And while it doesn’t stack up as well in performance testing, good seam sealing and a reliable build make it a solid option for daily use or as a just-in-case shell when bad weather isn’t in the forecast.
 The Portland-based brand does value-oriented gear better than most, and the Watertight and women’s-specific Arcadia include a number of features you don’t often find at this price point: zippered hand pockets, Velcro wrist cinches, and an adjustable hood.

 See the Men's Columbia Watertight II See the Women's Columbia Arcadia II